Table of Contents

 A digital adoption solution (sometimes referred to as a digital adoption platform) is a software that is layered on top of another software product or app.
 On the front end, it helps facilitate proficiency by guiding employees through key tasks and providing contextual information as they navigate the product.
 But on the back end, the best digital adoption solutions provide analytics rich in organizational insights that help business technology owners and the teams they work with understand the full flow of work both within and across apps.

-With a solution such as Pendo Adopt, managers don’t just see partial data around isolated tasks within individual programs.
+With a solution such as Pendo for Employees, managers don’t just see partial data around isolated tasks within individual programs.
 They can see how work happens across apps and across time.
 What’s more, managers can separate out analytics data into segments, allowing them to see how the story of the workplace looks different for different people.

 Want to compare how, say, two regional sales teams are using Salesforce?
 How employees who started three months ago are utilizing a given feature compared to employees who started three years ago?
 Segmenting insights based on metadata (an employee’s role, tenure, location, etc.) and/or specific behaviors (for example, whether it’s someone’s first time using an app) allows for all this, and more.